On average across the year,

 On average across the year, yes, Washington, D.C., United States is colder than Auburn, Alabama .
 Washington, D.C., United States has an average minimum temperature of 11°C/52°F and Auburn, Alabama has an average minimum temperature of 10°C/50°F.

-no, Washington, D.C., United States has less rain than
+Does Washington, D.C., United States have more rain than Auburn, Alabama?

 Washington, D.C., United States's wettest month is July, with an average monthly rainfall of 150mm, which is drier than Auburn, Alabama's wettest month (December, with an average monthly rainfall of 187mm).